Association of Interior REALTORS® - Kootenay Branch

-Residential real estate sales in January had a strong start to the year with a significant number of new listings recorded across the Association region, reports the Association of Interior REALTORS® (the Association).
+Residential real estate sales held steady in September despite the typical seasonal dip in activity, reports the Association of Interior REALTORS® (the Association).

-A total of 806 residential unit sales were recorded across the Association region in January, coming in above December’s 716 units and up 27.3% compared to units sold in January last year.
+A total of 1,242 residential unit sales were recorded across the Association region in September, down from August’s 1,319 units, yet up 17.8% compared to units sold in September last year.

-New residential listings saw an increase of 36.8% compared to January 2024 with 2,233 new listings recorded last month.
-The total number of active listings saw a 19.5% increase of total inventory compared to January 2024 with 6,814 recorded across the Association region.
-The highest percentage increase in active listings across the Association region was in the Central Okanagan with a total increase of 24% compared to January last year.
+New residential listings saw a 9.8% increase compared to September 2024 with 2,643 new listings recorded last month.
+The total number of active listings saw a 0.3% decrease in inventory compared to September 2024 with 9,853 recorded across the Association region.
+The highest percentage increase in active listings across the Association region was recorded in the Kamloops and District with a total increase of 9.7% compared to the same month last year.

-In the Kootenay and Boundary region, unit sales saw an increase of 35.5% last month compared to sales activity in January 2024 with 168 sales recorded and above the previous month’s 122 units sold.
-There were 289 new listings recorded in the Kootenay and Boundary region in January marking a 16.1% increase compared to the same month the previous year and an increase from December’s 161 new listings.
-The overall active listings in the Kootenay region saw a 20.1% increase compared to January 2024 with 1,182 listings recorded.
+In the Kootenay and Boundary region, 233 sales were recorded last month, marking a 13.7% decrease compared to September last year, and down from the previous month’s 278 units sold.
+There were 436 new listings recorded in the Kootenay and Boundary region in September marking an 18.8% increase compared to the same month the previous year and up from August’s 429 new listings.
+The overall active listings in the Kootenay region saw a 2.6% increase compared to September 2024 with 1,795 listings recorded.

-The benchmark price, a better representation of value compared to the average or median price as it represents a dwelling of “typical attributes”, saw percentage increases in the Kootenay region in all housing categories compared to the same month the previous year, with the highest percentage increase of 19.1% recorded in the condominium category, coming in at $339,600.
-The benchmark price for townhomes saw an increase of 10% in year-over-year comparison coming in at $500,400 and the benchmark price for single-family homes saw a 4.5% increase, coming in at $572,000.
+The benchmark price, a better representation of value compared to the average or median price as it represents a dwelling of “typical attributes”, saw percentage increases in the Kootenay region in the single-family and townhome housing categories compared to the same month the previous year, with 3.3% and 3.9% increases respectively, coming in at $625,900 and $513,400.
+The benchmark price for condominiums saw a decrease of 1.2% in year-over-year comparisons coming in at $323,400.

 BOARD & ASSOCIATION INFORMATION